-INTERIM SCHEME FOR THE COMPLIANCE OF SPECIAL PURPOSE SHIPS WITH THE SPECIAL MEASURES TO ENHANCE MARITIME SECURITY
+INTERIM SCHEME FOR THE COMPLIANCE OF CERTAIN CARGO SHIPS WITH THE SPECIAL MEASURES TO ENHANCE MARITIME SECURITY

-- The Maritime Safety Committee (the Committee), at its eighty-first session (10 to 19 May 2006), noted that in a number of cases special purpose ships, as defined in the Code of safety for special purpose ships1, of 500 gross tonnage and upwards engaged on international voyages were not required to comply with the provisions of SOLAS chapter XI-2 and part A of the ISPS Code. - The Committee agreed that special purpose ships, other than those owned or operated by a SOLAS Contracting Government and used only on Government non-commercial service, of 500 gross tonnage and upwards engaged on international voyages and the port facilities which they serve them shall be required to comply with the provisions of SOLAS chapter XI-2 and part A of the ISPS Code. - The Committee recognized that immediate compliance of the special purpose ships which had not been required to comply with the provisions of SOLAS chapter XI-2 and part A of the ISPS Code would present practical difficulties and would affect the owners and the Companies operating such ships and the port facilities serving them.
-As a result the Committee adopted the Interim Scheme for the compliance of special purpose ships with the Special measures to enhance maritime security (the Interim Scheme) as set out at annex. - 4 The Committee also agreed that the special purpose ships shall be subject to Control and compliance measures pursuant to the provisions of SOLAS regulation XI-2/9 and the term "ship" in the aforesaid regulation shall be construed as including also special purpose ships. - SOLAS Contracting Governments are invited to bring the Interim Scheme to the attention of owners and of Companies operating special purpose ships entitled to fly their flag as well as to the attention of Designated Authorities, port facility owners and operators and port facility security officers and to request the latter to respond positively when special purpose ships request the conclusion of a Declaration of Security. - 6 SOLAS Contracting Governments, international organizations and non-governmental organizations with consultative status which encounter difficulties with the implementation of the Interim Scheme should bring, at the earliest opportunity, the matter to the attention of the Committee for consideration of actions to be taken.
+- The Maritime Safety Committee (the Committee), at its eightieth session (11 to 20 May 2005), noted that in a number of cases, cargo ships engaged on international voyages of 500 gross tonnage and upwards were not required to comply with the provisions of SOLAS chapter XI-2 and part A of the ISPS Code on the grounds that the provisions of resolution A.494(XII) on the Revised Interim Scheme for Tonnage Measurement for Certain Ships were applicable to them and thus they were allowed to use the gross tonnage, as determined under national tonnage rules which were in effect prior to the coming into force of the International Convention on Tonnage Measurement of Ships, 1969 (TONNAGE 69), for establishing the applicability of SOLAS chapter XI-2 and of part A of the ISPS Code. - The Committee agreed that the gross tonnage to be used for determining whether a cargo ship engaged on international voyages is required to comply with the provisions of SOLAS chapter XI-2 and part A of the ISPS Code shall be that determined in accordance with the provisions of TONNAGE 69. - The Committee recognized that immediate compliance of the cargo ships which have not been required to comply with the provisions of SOLAS chapter XI-2 and part A of the ISPS Code presented practical difficulties and would affect the owners and the Companies operating such ships and the port facilities serving them.
+As a result the Committee adopted the Interim Scheme for the compliance of certain cargo ships with the Special measures to enhance maritime security (the Interim Scheme) as set out at annex. - SOLAS Contracting Governments are invited to bring the Interim Scheme to the attention of owners and of Companies operating cargo ships entitled to fly their flag as well as to the attention of Designated Authorities, port facility owners and operators and port facility security officers and to request the latter to respond positively when ships request the conclusion of Declaration of Security. - 5 SOLAS Contracting Governments, international organizations and non-governmental organizations with consultative status which encounter difficulties with the implementation of the Interim Scheme should bring, at the earliest opportunity, the matter to the attention of the Committee for consideration of the issues involved and decision on the actions to be taken.